wsssy/AttitudeToTrump/index.md

 the United States and the world during the four years of his presidency.

 We would like to find out how people’s words on Trump have changed and the reasons behind the changes.
-We will first show that there are indeed changes in people’s words and we will investigate what has changed.
+We will first discover the change of Turmp's social circle by analysing who talked most about him in different time. then We will show that there are also changes in people’s words and we will investigate what has changed.
 After that, we will try to identify the potential factors that would have caused these changes.